 Instead of the finger's contour (which you move in the sky towards the Moon limb), you are pointing with the special reticle "projected" in the sky.
 The primary difference from the fingertip is that it's much larger and has more features to catch your attention when deciding if you have your finger pointing at the moon already or need to move it a bit more in a certain direction.

-Due to the large size and multiple alignment points in the Telrad reticle, instead of guessing you are aligning these points with multiple visible stars directly and thus automatically triangulating the target's position from most reliable matching points close to each other or aligned with each other in a certain way which helps with the precise matching of views a lot even just from your visual memory.
+Due to the large size and multiple alignment points in the Telrad reticle, instead of guessing you are aligning these points with multiple visible stars and thus automatically triangulating the target's position from most reliable matching points close to each other or aligned with each other in a certain way which helps with the precise matching of views a lot even just from your visual memory.
 Each parameter your brain is taking into the account automatically while matching these views feature by feature is adding to the accuracy of pointing.
 And that's not by tedious measurements from multiple points (a well known geometric method of using Telrad or RDF), you are matching the entire pattern unconsciously, with the goal of making it look exactly the same as on the chart's picture.
-That "the same" is based on zillions of factors catching in your neurons, not just a single dot as with the RDF.
+That "the same" is based on zillions of factors catching in your neurons, not just a single dot far away from any visual anchors as with the RDF.

 - A telescope you can move manually (even if by using an electronic remote control device or technology).